BryanKoo/english-inflection/README.md

 The accuray of inflection using Pattern.en is said to be above 90%.
 The problem is that we cannot correct each specific error because ML is not deterministic.

-en-inflectors is a small project when compared to Pattern.en and rule-based.
+En-inflectors is a small project when compared to Pattern.en and it is rule-based implementation.
 The accuracy is not provided but it looks more accurate than Pattern.en.
 There are still errors due to incompleteness of inflection rules.
-We can correct each specific error with en-inflectors but it is still difficult because inflection rules are combined into complex regular expression.
+We can correct each specific error with en-inflectors but it is difficult because inflection rules are combined into complex regular expressions.

+ML focuses on overall performance or accuracy not each specific case.
+ML inferencing are usually much slower than rule-based implementation.
+There are no good reason to use ML for inflection.

 ## Verb conjugation (auxiliary/model verbs as well)
 Verbs are inflected to express tense, voice, person, number, etc. and it is called conjugation.